Do you know one of the best ways to engage prospects and build brand awareness? By using the power of video marketing.

 You know those description sections under videos on YouTube?
 Google’s Algorithm trawls through them for its users.
 For high-performing video marketing through SEO, follow the same SEO best practices you would for written content.
 That means you should:

 - Do your research and get into the mindset of your customer.

 Finally, balance storytelling and metrics.
 Maybe even consider getting a copywriter involved if you are unsure what to write.

 5. Partner With Influencers

-It wasn’t too long ago that “celebrity endorsement”’ was something that only the world’s biggest brands could actually afford.
+It wasn’t long ago that “celebrity endorsement”’ was something that only the world’s biggest brands could afford.

-Smaller brands and local businesses could only sit back and watch athletes and actors use their mass appeal to help these businesses sell more of their products.
+Smaller brands and local businesses could only sit back and watch athletes and actors use their mass appeal to help these businesses sell more products.

-The best influencers are able to run with your vision for content and provide you with unique and valuable insight on what would work best for their audience.
+The best micro-influencers can run with your vision for content and provide you with unique and valuable insight into what would work best for their audience.